 Consider these alternatives to faxing:

-- Email scanning - Respondents scan and email
+- Email scanning.
+Respondents scan and email their completed forms.

 Hybrid approach